Medical Laboratory Sciences–BS

 Curricula for the Bachelor of Science Degree

 Entry-Level Positions Students completing the MLS degree are prepared for positions in a variety of settings.
-These include clinical (medical) technologists in diagnostic laboratories in hospitals and commercial environments, and research assistants in medical center and university labs, pharmaceutical and biotechnology companies and public health laboratories.
+These include clinical (medical) technologists in diagnostic laboratories in hospitals and commercial environments, research assistants in medical center and university labs, pharmaceutical and biotechnology companies and public health laboratories.
 Personnel shortages are severe in several of these areas, and opportunities are predicted to grow.
-The Monthly Labor Review projects a growth rate of 20.6% for clinical laboratory positions from 2008 to 2018.
+The Monthly Labor Review projects a growth rate of 23% for clinical laboratory positions through 2014.

 The passage of the Clinical Laboratory Technology Practice Act in 2005 created a transparent professional pathway defining the education, experience and examination to qualify as a clinical technologist in New York State. http://www.op.nysed.gov/prof/clt/clplaw.htm.
 The course of study in the Medical Laboratory Sciences: Clinical Science major fulfills the educational and practice components for licensure.
 It is expected that status as licensed professionals will help to alleviate shortages in the field.